 Adult shad are counted annually as they pass above Vernon dam.
-Juvenile American shad production has been monitored upstream and immediately downstream of Vernon dam by Vermont Yankee as part of an annual monitoring program, using both boat electrofishing (since 1991) and beach seining (since 2000).
-A seasonal average annual index of juvenile American shad standing crop in the portion of the Vernon impoundment included in the Vermont Yankee study area (from river mile 141.9 at Vernon dam to the West River confluence at river mile
+Juvenile American shad production has been monitored upstream and within approximately 0.5 mi downstream of Vernon dam by Vermont Yankee as part of an annual monitoring program, using both boat electrofishing (since 1991) (Normandeau, 2012) and beach seining (since 2000) (Normandeau, 2013).
+A seasonal average annual index of juvenile American shad standing crop in the portion of the lower

-149.3) has been calculated since 2000.
-Estimates of juvenile shad growth rates in that study have been calculated annually beginning in 2004 and ranged from 0.38 to 0.7 mm per day.
+Vernon impoundment (from river mile 141.9 at Vernon dam to the West River confluence at river mile 149.3) has been calculated since 2000 (Normandeau, 2013).
+Estimates of juvenile shad growth rates have varied from 0.26 to 0.79 mm per day (Normandeau, 2013).
 Additionally in a study conducted in 1995 (Smith and Downey, 1995) in the Vernon reservoir and upper Turners Falls impoundment, the combined average growth rate observed was 0.75 mm per day.

 Studies of American shad passage were conducted in 1991 and 1992 with tests of a high frequency sound field to guide fish to the fish pipe, the primary downstream fishway (RMC Environmental Services, Inc., 1993).
-Although the high-frequency sound studies were deemed incomplete, the technology indicated some level of response by juvenile shad.
-An attempt to determine passage routes of juvenile shad using hydroacoustics occurred in 2009 following the replacement of Units 5 through 8 (Normandeau, 2010).
-The hydroacoustic study was deemed unsuccessful, but no follow-up assessment was made due to the limited viable assessment tools available at that time.
+Although the high-frequency sound studies were deemed inconclusive, in some tests a behavioral response by juvenile shad to the sound pulses was observed.